-6.3 Scale-Up Studies
+6.3 Scale-up studies

-Figure 12 and Figure 13 shows the effect of changing the size of the model on the number of times that the model is asked to generate a score for both KEYS and KEYS2.
+Figures 12 and 13 show the effect of changing the size of the model on the number of times that the model is asked to generate a score for both KEYS and KEYS2.
 To generate these graph, an instance generator was created that:

-- Examined the real-world DDP models of Figure 4; - Extracted statistics related to the different types of nodes (mitigations or risks or requirements) and the number of edges between different types of nodes; - Used those statistics to build random models that were 1,2,4 and 8 times larger than the original models.
+- Examined the real-world DDP models of Fig. 4; - Extracted statistics related to the different types of nodes (mitigations or risks or requirements) and the number of edges between different types of nodes; - Used those statistics to build random models that were 1, 2, 4 and 8 times larger than the original models.

-Figure 14 shows the results of curve fitting to the plots of Figure 12 and Figure 13.
-The KEYS and KEYS2 performance curves fit a low-order polynomial (of degree two) with very high coefficients of determination ( $R^2 \ge 0.98$ ).
+Figure 14 shows the results of curve fitting to the plots of Figs. 12 and 13.
+The KEYS and KEYS2 performance curves fit a low-order polynomial (of degree two) with very high coefficients of determination ($R^2 \ge 0.98$).

 Figure 14 suggests that we could scale either KEYS or KEYS2 to larger models.
 However we still recommend KEYS2.
-The column marked $\frac{KEYS}{KEYS2}$ in Figure 13 shows the ratio of the number of calls made by KEYS vs KEYS2.
-As models get larger, the number of calls to the model are an order of magnitude greater in KEYS than in KEYS2.
-If applied to models with slower runtimes than DDP, then this order of magnitude is highly undesirable.
+The column marked $\frac{KEYS}{KEYS2}$ in Fig. 13 shows the ratio of the number of calls made by KEYS vs KEYS2.
+As models get larger,